 Pitt-Greensburg's Academic Village offers a unique living and learning experience to high-achieving students with interests ranging from the sciences and technology to the arts, politics, history, and foreign cultures.
 The Academic Village allows students to become an integral part of a thriving community of students and faculty members who share common interests and academic drive.
 Students gain a unique perspective by combining classroom learning with interesting hands-on programming outside the classroom.
-Academic Village members also have special opportunities for leadership and coursework not available to non-members.
 Students in the Academic Village work with faculty from all disciplines by participating in event planning, debates and discussions, small group workshops and more.
 The Academic Village Senate enriches life in the Academic Village by planning social events, sponsoring live music events and participating in community service projects.
 Students looking for a community that embraces learning and diversity, that encourages students to explore their interests, and helps them to become better students and human beings, find their home in the Academic Village.